shulai/qonda/docs/guide.rst

 QueryResult
 -----------

-``QueryResult`` is a list like object whose items comes from the provided SQLAlchemy query, but retrieving the items incrementally as required, allowing a fast setup of views with a lot of items::
+``QueryResult`` is a list-like object whose items comes from the provided SQLAlchemy query, but retrieving the items incrementally as required, allowing a fast setup of views with a lot of items::